KevinGrant12/crypto-clopse/content/collections/articles/million-token-for-millionaires.md

     content:
       -
         type: text
         text: 'MM is a decentralized currency that is pegged to a minimum value of 1.00 $USDC with fixed-supply of one million tokens.
-It''s similar to Bitcoin, but on the Ethereum blockchain and starting out with a significantly larger amount of backers.
-It operates on the Ethereum blockchain and can be bought on '
+It''s similar to Bitcoin, but on the Ethereum blockchain and can primarily be bought on '
       -
         type: text
         marks: